-B. Compensation Discussion and Analysis
+A. Compensation Discussion and Analysis

 The Compensation Committee of the board of directors of the Corporation (the "Board") is responsible for ensuring that the Corporation has appropriate procedures for executive compensation and making recommendations to the Board with respect to the compensation of the Corporation's Executive Officers.
-The Compensation Committee ensures that total compensation paid to all NEOs is fair and reasonable and is consistent with the Corporation's compensation philosophy.
+The goal of the Corporation's executive compensation philosophy is to attract, motivate, retain and reward an energetic, goal driven, highly qualified and experienced management team and to encourage them to meet and exceed performance expectations within a calculated risk framework.
+The Compensation Committee periodically reviews the adequacy and form of compensation to ensure it realistically reflects the responsibilities and risks involved in being an effective director or officer and that compensation allows the Corporation to attract qualified candidates.

-The Compensation Committee is also responsible for recommending compensation for the directors and granting stock options to the directors, officers and employees of, and consultants to, the Corporation pursuant to the Corporation's Stock Option Plan (the "Option Plan") and Restricted Share Unit Plan ("RSU Plan").
+The Compensation Committee is also responsible for recommending compensation for the directors and granting stock options (the "Options") to the directors, officers and employees of, and consultants to, the Corporation pursuant to the Corporation's Stock Option Plan (the "Option Plan") and Restricted Share Unit Plan (the "RSU Plan").

-The Committee consists of three directors, two of whom are independent (outside, non-management directors - Mario Szotlender (Chairman) and Jonathan Goodman) and one of whom is not an independent director (Michael Winn).
-The Committee members have the necessary expertise to enable them to make decisions on the suitability of the Corporation's policies or practices.
+The Compensation Committee consists of three directors, two of whom are independent (outside, non-management directors - Mario Szotlender (Chairman) and Jonathan Goodman) and one of whom is not an independent director (Michael Winn).
+The Compensation Committee members have the necessary expertise to enable them to make decisions on the suitability of the Corporation's policies or practices.
 Messrs.
 Szotlender, Winn and Goodman have direct experience relevant to their responsibilities on the Compensation Committee, including acting as officers and directors or in the past served, or currently serve on compensation committees of other publicly traded corporations so that they are familiar with remuneration in the Corporation's industry.
 The Board is satisfied that the composition of the Compensation Committee ensures an objective process for determining compensation.